Software for Enhancing the Legibility of Papyri

 Large images might vanish during panning using the mouse or the trackpad.
 To make them reappear, pan using the arrow-keys.

-The technical aspects of the image processing methods used in Hierax and their evaluation through a user experiment are described in the following paper: Vlad Atanasiu, Isabelle Marthot-Santaniello, “Legibility Enhancement of Papyri Using Color Processing and Visual Illusions: A Case Study in Critical Vision”, submitted for publication.
+The technical aspects of the image processing methods used in Hierax and their evaluation through a user experiment are described in the following paper: Vlad Atanasiu, Isabelle Marthot-Santaniello (2022), “Legibility Enhancement of Papyri Using Color Processing and Visual Illusions: A Case Study in Critical Vision”, International Journal on Document Analysis and Recognition (IJDAR), 25: 129–160, https://doi.org/10.1007/s10032-021-00386-0.

-The software name means “hawk”, “falcon” in Ancient Greek (ἱέραξ) and refers to several Egyptian deities, the most famous ones being Horus and Ra.
-The “Eye of Horus”, wadjet, is an ancient symbol of protection, linked with the idea of action since the word irt means both “eye” and “one who does”.
+The software name, Hierax, means “hawk” or “falcon” in Ancient Greek (ἱέραξ), and refers to several Egyptian deities, the most famous ones being Horus and Ra.
+The “Eye of Horus”, wadjet, is an ancient symbol of protection, linked with the idea of action, since the word irt means both “eye” and “one who does”.
 It has therefore been chosen for this software that aims to offer “active vision”.

 2020.12.21 — Handle multi-channel images. — Record unreadable images.